koenigscode/cyber-physical-systems/README.md

 7. Run cmake .. to use the file in the parent directory to generate the Makefile
 8. Run make to build the project

+9.Build the Docker Image
+Next, you'll build the Docker image.
+Open a terminal, navigate to your project directory (where the Dockerfile is located), and run:

+docker build -t group-22-project .

+10.Run Your Project Inside a Docker Container
+After the image is built, you can start a container based on your new image:

+docker run -it group-22-project